whyvineet/QueryGenie/README.md

 Defines handlers for the Telegram bot commands and messages.

 * **start**: Initializes chat history and sends a welcome message to the user.
+* **weather**: Handles the `/weather` command, fetching and returning weather information for a specified city.
 * **chat**: Handles incoming user messages, generates a response using the generative AI model, and replies to the user.

+### `weather.py`

+Manages weather-related functionality using an external weather API.

+* Uses the `requests` library to make API calls
+* Fetches real-time weather data for a specified city
+* Formats and returns weather information to the user

 ### `utils.py`

 Provides utility functions.

 * **structure_message**: Structures messages with a specified role and content.

 ## Setup Instructions